valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Plugin actions on all activity types**

-  Support for plugin action on all activity types has been added
+  Support for plugin action on all activity types has been added.

 ## Bugfixes